dimohamdy/LocationsList/README.md

 * App structure I use **MVP** with Input-Output approach **Delegate** to notify about updates.

+* Use Async/await Swift.

 * I use the **Repository** design pattern to act as a Data source from API and UserDefault for saving location.

-* Separate the data source of UITableView to other class **PhotosCollectionViewDataSource**.
+* Separate the data source of UITableView to other class **LocationsTableViewDataSource**.

 * I use **CellReusable** protocol and create 2 extensions for UITableView to reduce code when reusing the cell.

 * Use DataLoader.swift to get data from local JSON.

 * I used [SwiftLint](https://github.com/realm/SwiftLint) to enhance Swift style.